Tuesday, October 2, 2012

 When my youngest son was born, I put together this behavior chart to tackle some of the challenging behaviors my oldest (then 4) was exhibiting.
 It started as a write on chart that I'd print every day and then eventually was up-graded to magnetic form.
 Today, it's one of my most clicked on posts.

 The photo above is the write-on version.
 You can print it as is, slide it into a plastic sheet cover and use a white board marker and eraser to use it over and over again without re-printing.
-We had a hard drive crash last summer so the new version is slightly different.
+We had a hard drive crash last summer so the new version is slightly different (if not better).

 The magnetic form can be printed onto a printable magnet sheet, cut apart and then displayed on your fridge or a hanging cookie sheet.

 Here's the run down on how I used the program with my oldest:

 At the end of each day, C and I assess how the day went.
 Which face does each goal deserve?
 Smiley = great, Line Face = okay, Frown Face = not so great.
 For our 4 year old, the basic "three strikes and your out" rule applies.
 We count up the smiley faces and then assign a number to that day's "bank".
 At the end of the week, we total up each "bank" to find the weekly score.
 25-35 Smiles a week earn C, 1 to 2 dollars in his reward jar.
 When were out and about he's allowed to use his money to pay for a toy or treat.

 And come to think of it, I've got two more that could use some support in kicking a few bad behavior habits.
 Since they are a bit younger, we'll stick to just one or two behaviors to work on for the next few weeks.
 Here's hoping it works as well as the last time.